tbroyer/gwt-relocation-tests/README.md

 Each library comes in two versions: `1.0.0` depends on `com.google.gwt:*:2.9.0` whereas `2.0.0` has upgraded to `org.gwtproject:*:2.10.0`, this should make it possible to test various combinations (depending on whether the `2.0.0` is included in the dependency graph or not).

+### Experiment #2

+The `experiment-2` repository is the same as `experiment-1`, except the `com.google.gwt:gwt:2.10.0` BOM doesn't relocate, and is instead an exact copy of the `org.gwtproject:gwt:2.10.0` BOM.

 ## Projects

 When running Maven commands, `-Dmaven.repo.local=.repository` is automatically used to avoid polluting your local repository and make things easier to clean